stertooy/TwistedConjugacy/README.md

 About
 ------------

-This package is designed to be used for either finite groups or for (infinite) polycyclically presented groups (AKA pcp-groups).
+This package provides algorithms to calculate Reidemeister classes, numbers, spectra and zeta functions, as well as fixed point groups and coincidence groups of group homomorphisms.
+This package is designed to be used with either finite groups or with polycyclically presented groups.

 This package requires GAP version 4.9 or later, with the following packages (and their dependencies) installed: